 Executive Officer: Wanda Davis

-Privacy, Information and Records Management Services (PIRMS) provides leadership, oversight, and coordination to ensure Departmental compliance with government initiatives regarding the acquisition, release and maintenance of information.
+Office of the Chief Privacy Officer (OCPO) provides leadership, oversight, and coordination to ensure Departmental compliance with government initiatives regarding the acquisition, release and maintenance of information.
 In particular, this relates to the following activities within the Department of Education: Freedom of Information Act (FOIA); Privacy Act; Information Collection; and Records Retention and Management.
-PIRMS is responsible for providing policies, standards, and procedures that ensure ED complies with governmental information management requirements in the above areas.
-In addition, PIRMS provides instruction to assure that customers are educated and supported in the performance of these efforts.
+OCPO is responsible for providing policies, standards, and procedures that ensure ED complies with governmental information management requirements in the above areas.
+In addition, OCPO provides instruction to assure that customers are educated and supported in the performance of these efforts.

 Alternative Dispute Resolution (ADR) Center provides all Department of Education employees and external applicants with a forum to informally resolve a wide-range of employment disputes, disagreements, or complaints on work-related matters.
 Work-related disputes can include Administrative Grievances, Negotiated Grievances, and Equal Employment Opportunity complaints.
 The ADR Center offers employees other services to help address, prevent and manage conflict to include: conflict coaching, facilitation and training, mediation, and team building, and training.